artalar/reatom/docs/src/content/docs/core.md

 listAtom(ctx, (list) => [...list, newItem])
 ```

-You could create a computed derived atoms by passing a function to `atom`.
-First argument of passed reducer is special kind of `ctx` with `spy` function, which allow you to subscribe to passed atom and receive it fresh state.
-Second argument is a previous `state` and it optional, you could initiate it by defining a default value.
+You could create a computed derived atom by passing a function to `atom`.
+The first argument of the passed reducer is a special kind of `ctx` with a `spy` function, which allows you to subscribe to the passed atom and receive its fresh state.
+The second argument is an optional previous `state`, which you can initiate by defining a default value.

-> TypeScript users note.
-It is impossible to describe reducer type with optional generic state argument, which is returned from the function.
-If you use the second `state` argument you should define it type, do not rely on return type.
+> **Note to TypeScript users**: It is impossible to describe the reducer type with an optional generic state argument, which is returned from the function.
+If you use the second `state` argument, you should define its type; do not rely on the return type.

 ```ts
 const isCountEvenAtom = atom(